12 Wonder Benefits Of Eating Onion For Skin, Hair And Health

 5. Stop Nose bleeding: The person who is facing nose bleeding can keep onion under the nostril and inhale.
 It will help to stop nose bleeding.

 6. Prevent tooth decay: Onion has anti-bacterial properties.
-The chewing of onion on a daily basis helps to kill the oral bacteria and thus prevents tooth infection due to bacteria and also good for gums’ health.
+The chewing of onion daily helps to kill oral bacteria and thus prevents tooth infection due to bacteria.
+It is also suitable for gums’ health.

 7. Parkinson’s disease: Onion has an adequate amount of phytochemicals, phytonutrients, and antioxidants.
 These bio-chemicals help to fight against Parkinson’s disease.

-8. Lowers heart disease risk: Recent studies have confirmed that onion contains antioxidants and anti-inflammatory compounds that decrease triglycerides, reduces cholesterol levels, and reduces high blood pressure.
-It contains quercetin, which is anti-inflammatory and decreases heart disease risk.
+8. Lowers heart disease risk: Recent studies have confirmed that onion contains antioxidants and anti-inflammatory compounds that decrease triglycerides, reduce cholesterol levels, and reduce high blood pressure.
+It contains quercetin, which is anti-inflammatory and lowers heart disease risk.
 The eating of onion is beneficial in reducing cholesterol levels and bad LDL cholesterol.

-9. Packed with antioxidants: Onions are full of antioxidants like anthocyanin, quercetin, etc. There are about 25 types of antioxidants are present in onion.
+9. Packed with antioxidants: Onions contain anthocyanin, quercetin, etc. There are about 25 types of antioxidants present in onion.
 All these antioxidants help to protect you from dreaded diseases like cancer, diabetes, and heart disease.

 11. Strengthens the bones: Onion enhances bone mineral density and reduces the risk of hip fracture.
-The eating of onion reduces oxidative stress thereby decreases bone loss and prevent osteoporosis.
+The eating of onion reduces oxidative stress, thereby decreasing bone loss and preventing osteoporosis.

-12. Strong immune system: The important vegetable is full of polyphenols, which act against free radicals.
-In fact, they eliminate these radicals and help to build the immunity of the body.
-The presence of quercetin stops your body to produce histamines, which are the culprit of sneezing, running nose, itching, and other allergic reactions.
+12. Strong immune system: The critical vegetable is full of polyphenols, which act against free radicals.
+They eliminate these radicals and help to build the immunity of the body.
+Quercetin stops your body from producing histamines, which are the culprits of sneezing, running nose, itching, and other allergic reactions.

 Top 11 facts about onion